keelback-code/wizard-name-generator/README.md

 * Semantic HTML and aria labels used throughout site, and site tested for accessibility as per testing section.

 ### Debugging and known bugs

-tbc
+### Debugging

+This is the first site I have built with Javascript so there was a fair bit of debugging that ultimately had simple solutions (such as moving an object from local to global scope).

+Outside of this, primarily debugging happened in relation to the createNameHistory function.
+The goals were to get it to display vertically and not to display errors.
+Originally I just put the array in a new paragraph, but because this is a single object, I could not style it vertically using CSS.
+The best way seemed to be to put each name as a list item, which involves more code but looks much nicer to the user and is more pliable when it comes to CSS.

+I also did some refactoring for the startRoll function; it originally used the 'this' keyword in the function, which resulted in the enter key event listener having to call each of it's own functions individually, rather than just calling startRoll.
+I moved the use of 'this' up to the event listener and used that to give startRoll it's own parameter.

-Known bugs
+### Known bugs

 The code is set up so that when the name history reaches 6 entries, it will wait 4 seconds and then an alert will pop up, letting the reader know that the history will be erased.
 I added in this buffer because otherwise, in some browsers, the alert covers the name display immediately and that name can only be seen in the alert.
-The bug here is that if the user is speeding through, until the alert pops up they can continue to generate names.
+The bug here is that if the user is speeding through the game, until the alert pops up they can continue to generate names.
 The names will still appear in the alert so I decided this is preferable to taking out the buffer.
 The user experience is not negatively affected by being able to generate an extra 2-4 names.

+There is one console error when the Wildcard mode page loads; this is because the event listener for the enter key, which only applies to Biscuit Mode, has to have global scope to work properly.
+It seems to me that the solution for this would be to have the enter key event listener in it's own .js file that is only called on biscuit-mode.html, but as this is messy and the console error is not affecting the code or the user, I have left it in script.js .

 ### Deployment